Prisoners: introduction

 The profile of the Scottish prison population is also changing over time.
 An ageing population together with increases in the number of individuals on remand and changes in the types of offences committed mean there are an increasing number of individuals who are legally required to be housed separately.
 This can create difficulties with managing prison populations within the existing prison estate.

 Prison rules can also lead to some people being adversely impacted.
 For example, those on remand cannot access the same support mechanisms as those with a custodial sentence, which can lead to increased isolation and health risks, and increased risk of becoming unemployed or homeless whilst in prison - even if they are ultimately acquitted.
-(HM Chief Inspector's Annual Report 2021-22)
+An analytical review on the conditions and treatment of remand prisoners, and their experiences of life on remand, is due to be published by HM Inspectorate of Prisons for Scotland in 2025.
+(HM Chief Inspector's Annual Report 2023-24)

 Care in prison should be equivalent to that delivered in the community and provides an opportunity to reach some of those underserved in the community and so tackle health inequalities, which remain a major public health challenge in Scotland.